middleware-labs/heroku-buildpack-middleware/README.md

 heroku logs -a <app-name> --tail
 ```

-`mw-agent` is installed by default at `/app/mw-agent` directory and is automatically started on every dyno start.
+`mw-agent` is installed by default at `/app/mw-agent` directory and is automatically started on every Dyno start.

-`mw-agent` provides local OpenTelemetry endpoints on port 9313 for gRPC and 9320 for HTTP.
-It also provides a local fluentforward endpoint on port 8006.
+`mw-agent` provides local OpenTelemetry endpoints on port `9313` for gRPC and `9320` for HTTP.
+It also provides a local fluentforward endpoint on port `8006`.

 ## Buildpack Ordering